Gardiner–Hall gang: Known members and fate

-Gang activities
+Timeline of gang activities

 Frank Gardiner was granted a ticket of leave in December 1859 on the condition of staying in the Carcoar district, and he soon joined up with John Peisley.
 Johnny Gilbert joined them soon afterwards, and the gang started stealing cattle and horses.
 Gardiner's ticket of leave was revoked when a warrant for his arrest for cattle stealing was issued.

 Gardiner had a partnership with William Fogg in a butcher shop at Spring Creek.
 Gardiner supplied Fogg with stolen cattle, and Fogg would slaughter the cattle and sell the meat.